rlsalcido24/dbtpcdi/README.md

 ### Configuration and running

+(Note that do not run dbt deps as some of the packages/macros the code relies on are custom)

 i) create your prod and staging schemas (if not already created) \
 ii) Update profiles.yml with your prod schema and other warehouse specific configurations. \
 iii) Update sources.yml with your staging schema\